mdn/content/files/en-us/learn/getting_started_with_the_web/installing_basic_software/index.md

 ## What tools do I actually need, right now?

-In this article, we'll set you up with a bare minimum — a text editor and some modern web browsers.
+In this article, we'll set you up with the bare minimum — a text editor and some modern web browsers.

 ### Installing a text editor